Dedication Of The Hoover Dam

-As early as 1900, Black Canyon and Boulder Canyon were studied to consider the possibility that either might be able to support a dam to control floods, provide irrigation water, and create hydroelectric power.
+As early as 1900, Black Canyon and Boulder Canyon were studied to be considered for the possibility that either might be able to support a dam to control floods, provide irrigation water, and create hydroelectric power.
 Severe flooding of the Colorado River in 1905 spurred this movement and necessitated the building of a dam to control the waters.

 In 1922, a commission was created to equally divide the Colorado River among the Basin States.
 The governors of Arizona, California, Colorado, Nevada, New Mexico, Utah, and Wyoming met with then-Secretary of Commerce Herbert Hoover.
 On November 24, the Colorado River Compact was signed, splitting the river basin among the states.